bioconda/bioconda.github.io/_sources/recipes/ncbi-vdb/README.rst.txt

    :license: Public Domain
    :recipe: /`ncbi-vdb <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/ncbi-vdb>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/ncbi-vdb/meta.yaml>`_

-   VDB is the database engine that all SRA tools use.
+   \"VDB is the database engine that all SRA tools use.
 It is a columnar database system with a number of unique features.
-All SRA objects are stored in VDB.
+All SRA objects are stored in VDB.\"